jestjs/jest/website/versioned_docs/version-27.4/TestingAsyncCode.md

 In these cases, `async` and `await` are effectively syntactic sugar for the same logic as the promises example uses.

-None of these forms is particularly superior to the others, and you can mix and match them across a codebase or even in a single file.
+None of these forms are particularly superior to the others, and you can mix and match them across a codebase or even in a single file.
 It just depends on which style you feel makes your tests simpler.